Legislative Priorities

 • IBAT opposes the expansion of “Durbin” routing requirements to the credit card space, especially given the heightened risk of compromised network security and significant costs to implement such substantial changes in the payments system.
 We urge you not to choose to pad the profit margins of giant retail conglomerates over the interests of community banks and consumers.

-IBAT urges extreme caution and careful thought as Congress and the regulators attempt to address the ever-evolving cryptocurrency space.
-We remain strongly opposed to the creation of a Central Bank Digital Currency, which would undermine bank liquidity and access to credit nationwide.
+The creation of a Central Bank Digital Currency, which would undermine bank liquidity and access to credit nationwide.

 IBAT Supports

 • Subchapter S offers benefits that allow smaller banks to remain viable and compete more on parity with tax-advantaged credit unions and farm credit system lenders.
 We strongly encourage an extension of Section 199A of the IRC to provide rough parity with C Corp entities.
-Additionally, we support raising the limit on shareholders from 100 to 500, allowing Sub S banks to issue preferred stock, making dividends on those shares tax deductible, and allowing those dividends to be treated as ordinary income for tax purposes.
+Additionally, we support raising the limit on shareholders from 100 to 500, allowing Sub S banks to issue preferred stock, making dividends on those shares tax deductible and allowing those dividends to be treated as ordinary income for tax purposes.
 Further, we support an LLC structure for banks meeting certain criteria.

 • Recent accounting standards regarding loan impairment (CECL) are adding significant costs and burdens to community banks with questionable, if not nonexistent, benefits.
 Community banks should be exempted from the onerous requirements of this “solution in search of a problem” in our sector of the industry.